DPDK/dpdk/doc/guides/nics/mlx5.rst

    Several versions of Mellanox OFED/EN are available.
 Installing the version this DPDK release was developed and tested against is strongly recommended.
 Please check the `prerequisites`_.

-Libmnl
-^^^^^^

-Minimal version for libmnl is **1.0.3**.

-As a dependency of the **iproute2** suite, this library is often installed by default.
-It is otherwise readily available through standard system packages.

-Its development headers must be installed in order to compile this PMD.
-These packages are usually named **libmnl-dev** or **libmnl-devel** depending on the Linux distribution.

 Supported NICs
 --------------